Ethics and Malpractice Statements

 Article Removal: Legal Limitations

 The removal of an article from the internet database is allowed under exceptional circumstances.
-This will only happen if the article is libelous or breaches others' legal rights; or if it is, or there is a good reason to believe that it will be the subject of legal processes, such as a court order; or if adherence to the advice in the article might seriously endanger someone's health.
+This will only happen if the article is libelous or breaches other parties’ legal rights; or if it is, or there is a good reason to believe that it will be, the subject of legal processes, such as a court order; or if adherence to the advice in the article might seriously endanger someone's health.
 The information (Title, Authors) will be preserved, but a screen will replace the content to explain why the article has been taken down due to legal issues.

 Article Replacement